 In the second example, since the first operand is a string, all operands are treated as strings.

-A string is a variable which stores a series of characters like "John Doe".
+A string (or a text string) is a series of characters like "John Doe".

 You can use quotes inside a string, as long as they don't match the quotes surrounding the string:

-You will learn a lot more about strings in the advanced section of this tutorial.
+You will learn more about strings later in this tutorial.

 Extra large or extra small numbers can be written with scientific (exponential) notation:

-You will learn a lot more about numbers in the advanced section of this tutorial.
+You will learn more about numbers later in this tutorial.